v1.2 Documentation

 3. Choose the upscaler, scale, and strength.

-4. Check the output size and tile plan, then run it.
+4. Check Opus status, output size, and the tile plan, then run it.

 Things to know